 With the introduction of doppler ultrasound examination it become possible to assess the uteroplacental blood flow, fetoplacental blood flow and assess the fetal blood circulation.
 The uteroplacental flow gives information on the placental resistance whereas assessing fetal blood circulation using Doppler ultrasound could non-invasively asses the fetal response to hypoxia.
 This is becoming possible to identify those small fetuses that were at increased risk of perinatal morbidity and mortality due to impaired utero-placental and feto-placental blood circulation.

 The major change that is observed is given by Uterine Artery Pulsatility Index.
-7,8.9 Where
+7,8.9 Where:

 Systolic velocity -diastolic velocity